-According to studies done on workplace productivity, it has been shown that office design does have impact on productivity levels and if done well, it can improve your employees’ productivity levels by 20%!
+According to studies done on workplace productivity, it has been shown that office interior design does have impact on productivity levels and if done well, it can improve your employees’ productivity levels by 20%!

 However, there is a common misconception by many employers that office design is of little significance to their business success, simply because it does not have a direct impact to the bottom line.
 Thus, employers would rather spend the bulk of their resources on other areas of the business that seemingly provide higher returns on investment (ROI).

 Whether you are a business owner or a facility manager in charge of setting up your office space, there are still many ways that you can spruce up your office design to boost your employees’ productivity levels, even with a shoestring budget.